-Chasing a ball becomes a stiff walk; jumping up to your bed no longer happens; and getting up from the floor bring on a groan.
+Chasing a ball becomes a stiff walk; jumping up to your bed no longer happens, and getting up from the floor brings on a groan.
 Dogs are living longer with advanced veterinary medicine and excellent nutrition, but as they age, things that were once easy now become an effort.
-And with their increased longevity comes the increased the chance that they'll suffer from arthritis.
+And with their increased longevity comes the increased chance that they'll suffer from arthritis.

 What Is Arthritis?

 Arthritis is a disease that can affect any joint, causing pain and discomfort.
 The joints most commonly affected in dogs include:

 - Stifle (knee joint)